folkertvanheusden/Dog/README.md

 	cmake -DCMAKE_TOOLCHAIN_FILE=../mingw64.cmake ..
 	make

+If you want to move the Dog.exe binary to an other windows system, then do not forget to copy the following files as well:
+* libgcc_s_seh-1.dll
+* libgomp-1.dll
+* libstdc++-6.dll
+* libwinpthread-1.dll

 The Linux/windows versions contain a Dog in ansi-art visible when you run it with '-h'.

 On windows this only works if you enable ansi-code processing in the registry (and restart cmd.exe):